matmaer/ayu/notes.md

 - menu dynamic plugin installation+flags (needs uv)
     - Parse valid serializable types
+    - Error, when resetting the the str input (empty) still shows that it changed

 # features
 - some form of result viewer